Construction of the Final Groundwater Remedy

 Construction of the Final Groundwater Remedy Has Begun

 - Established a Public Information Trailer in September 2018.
 The Public Information Trailer provides walk-in access for interested individuals to learn about the PG&E project.
 The trailer was established as part of a mitigation measure and is a place where the public can visit for information regarding the project.

-- Photograph of the the building at the MW-20 Tank Farm.
+- Photograph of the building at the MW-20 Tank Farm.
 Photograph taken October 2020.

 - Photograph of the completion of the drilling of the pipeline under the National Trails Highway (using the jack and bore method).
 Photograph taken week of August 24, 2020.

-- Photographs of creosote bush near Pipelines (B, F, and J).
+- Vegetation clearance during pipeline construction.
 Photographs show before and after removal.
 Photographs were taken June 25, 2020.

 - Backfilling of a trench with remedy pipeline.
 Photograph taken July 31, 2020.